Lija34/Vehicle-Management-System/README.md

 1. Checkout the repository
 2. Set up the Node.js environment
 3. Install dependencies
-4. Run tests
+4. Run tests(commented out for now)
-5. Build the application for production
+5. Build the application for production and deploy to render

 NOTE!
 The CI/CD pipelines are configured to trigger automatically on push or pull request to the main branch.
 For details, navigate to the .github/workflows directory.